This super easy DIY front door mat is the perfect way to get your feet wet in the DIY waters!

 As you probably already know, the doormat trend has been EVERYWHERE lately.

 I must say that I’m a fan.

 Doormats give instant personality to your home and set the tone for what’s inside before you even cross the threshold.

-Add a fresh squeeze of color to your space with this quick and easy DIY guide to a grapefruit slice doormat that’s almost too pretty to step on!
+Add a fresh squeeze of color to your space with this quick and easy project for a grapefruit slice doormat that’s almost too pretty to step on!

-- A blank natural fiber doormat (You can get one from Amazon)
+- A plain doormat – coir mat / natural fibers (You can get one from Amazon)

 - A thick sponge